-Accessibility, Advice & Audit
+Accessibility, Advice & Auditing

-Access to goods and services is a major issue for deaf and hard of hearing people.
-Hardly a day goes in the lives of most deaf and hard of hearing people that some incident involving difficulty in accessing goods and services occurs.
-Indeed, when DeafHear asked deaf and hard of hearing people for their experiences in everyday situations, and average of 75-80% of people said they found it ’difficult’ or ’very difficult’ to communicate in a wide variety of everyday situations, including shops, banks, train stations, busses, taxis, GP surgeries and workplaces.
+Hardly a day goes in the lives of most people with hearing loss/deafness where some incident involving difficulty in accessing goods and services occurs.
+Indeed, when DeafHear asked Deaf and Hard of Hearing people for their experiences in everyday situations, and average of 75-80% of people said they found it ’difficult’ or ’very difficult’ to communicate in a wide variety of everyday situations, including shops, banks, train stations, busses, taxis, GP surgeries and workplaces.

 For most people, hearing is central to communication, and communication is central to human interaction.
 However, for people with hearing loss, communicating in a hearing world can be challenging and isolating.
-This is at the heart of DeafHear’s Vision of an inclusive society where deaf and hard of hearing people are fully integrated, with equality of opportunity and participation.
-It is our role to make this vision a reality by promoting the equal rights of deaf and hard of hearing people and enhancing their life opportunities.
+This is at the heart of DeafHear’s Vision of an inclusive society where Deaf and Hard of Hearing people are fully integrated, with equality of opportunity and participation.
+It is our role to make this vision a reality by promoting the equal rights of Deaf and Hard of Hearing people and enhancing their life opportunities.

 Access to goods and services is governed by certain laws, in particular the Equal Status Act and the Disability Act.
 The Equal Status Act states that it is illegal to discriminate on 9 possible grounds, one of which is ’disability’.
 The Disability Act places responsibility on service providers to make ’reasonable accommodation’ for people with disabilities.
 As such, the Act does not convey an absolute right to full access to all services, but the onus is on the service provider to demonstrate that they have made a reasonable effort to accommodate people with disabilities.